ysidm2025/ai-classification-fastapi/README.md

 - **Sentiment Analysis**: Leverages Hugging Face transformers to evaluate the sentiment of user inputs and bot responses.
 - **FastAPI Integration**: Exposes an API for interacting with the classification models in real time, making it easier to integrate the solution into chatbots or customer service systems.
 - **Similarity Calculation**: Computes semantic similarity scores between user and bot messages using advanced NLP techniques.
+- **OpenAI-based Classification**: Integrates an OpenAI endpoint for analyzing conversations and classifying them based on contextual understanding.
+- **FastAPI Integration**: Exposes an API for interacting with classification models, including the OpenAI endpoint, in real time for seamless chatbot evaluation.

 ## Getting Started